bvenner/semiotics-money/README.md

 # Update: 5 March 2018

 Reading about Sraffa reminds me of Rosen's relational biology.
 In particular, the notion of a self-reproducing economy sounds like Rosen's MR sytem.

+# Update: 9 Aug 2018

+A related branch to modal homotopy type theory that might be useful is Bell's paper *From Absolute to Local Mathematics* [@bell:1986:absolute].
+Can this paper be applied to metrology?
+My intuition is that the metrology of values looks more like the local metrology applicable in chemistry than the absolute metrology used in physics (I'd love to find this paper again!).
+Ian Wright discusses the inspiration that the nascent physical metrology had on David Ricardo in his development of the labor theory of value [@wright:2017:marx].
+Marx's distinction between use-value and exchange-value, and that exchange value is based on the labor theory of value.
+In this way, the absolute metrology of the labor theory of value, as derived from Ricardo, is a basis of the capitalist system but not necessarily the most desirable system.
+So could a socialist system be developed on a local metrology of use-values?

+Is there a duality between production and distribution in economics?
+Neoclassical economics places distribution prior to production, while classical economics placed production ahead of distribution.
+Is this a nature/nurture distinction?
+It seems like it would be better to think of these as a relation with corresponding logical and physical transformations (a la Bell), the behavioral systems theory approach with relations and constraints, or Ellerman's analysis of adjoint functors as a profunctor (aka a generized relation).
+A potentially interesting insight here is Martin's analogy in the *classical circular economy* of Sraffa's system as a replacement for the neoclassical production function and Sen's capability approach as a replacement for the neoclassical distribution system.
+The relationship between this and Ian Wright's work solving Marx's transformation problem needs attention.

+Mirowski's comparison of neoclassical economics and analytical philosophy, and the potential relationship of intuitionistic economics and pragmatic philosophy [mirowski:1992:mechanism].
+Veblen as the first economist to analyze monopoly capitalism (as cited by Foster [@foster:2016:endless], and Veblen's somewhat loose connection to the pragmatist tradition.

+Read *The End of Value-Free Economics* [@putnam:2012:end], as this explores the link between pragmatism and the capability approach, with Putnam representing pragmatism and Walsh representing the capability approach.

+Martins:
+> Nussbaum focuses essentially on Marx, and, more specifically, on the Aristotelian underpinnings of Marx's conception. [@martins:2018:classical].
+Unfortunately, he does not give an explicit textual link here.
+But this would be interesting to explore.